 On March 17, 1994, the Board of Directors approved I0-year employment contracts (herein below, the "Edell/Berman Contracts") for David Edell and Ira W. Berman (with Mr. Edell and Mr. Berman abstaining).
 Pursuant thereto, each was provided a base salary of \$300,000 in fiscal 1994, with a year-to-year CPI or 6% increase, plus 2.5% of the Company's pre-tax income, less depreciation and amortization (the "2.5% measure"), plus 20% of the base salary, as bonus.
 The contract also provides that at the end term or upon retirement, Edell/Berman shall be retained as consultants for a consideration equal to 50% of the prior year's salary and the bonus received for a five year period, and that they may receive an additional reimbursement for a complete physical examination and reimbursement of up to \$5,000 of medical expenses for each employment or consulting period.
 The Company also pays for a life insurance policy owned by Edell/Berman, with a face value of \$750,000 for each policy, as per their respective employment agreements.
-During fiscal 2007, the Company paid premiums totaling \$55,483 for both policies.
-The employment of Edell/Berman provides that in the event of death within the employment and consulting periods, the Company is obligated for two successive years to pay the executive's estate an amount equal to the annual base salary and bonus.
+During fiscal 2008, the Company paid premiums totaling \$55,483 for both policies.
+The employment of Edell/Berman provides that in the event of death within the employment and consulting periods, the Company is obligated for two successive years to pay the executive's estate an amount equal to the annual base salary and the bonus for the previous fiscal year.

 In February 1999, the 2.5% measure in the bonus provisions of the Edell/Berman Contracts was amended so as to calculate it against earnings before income taxes, less depreciation, amortization, and expenditures for media and cooperative advertising in excess of \$8,000,000.
 On May 24, 2001, the Edell/Berman Contracts were amended to increase their base annual salaries to that which was then in effect by \$100,000 per annum, and to extend the terms through November 30, 2007, and on October 16, 2002, their contracts (otherwise unamended), were extended to December 31, 2010.

-David Edell's sons, Dunnan Edell and Drew Edell have 5-year employment contracts that expire November 30, 2007, providing base annual salaries of \$270,000 and \$200,000, respectively.
+On December 1, 2007, David Edell and Ira W. Berman received a contractual 6% increase of \$46,904 each to their base salaries.
+David Edell's sons, Dunnan Edell and Drew Edell had 5-year employment contracts that were due to expire November 30, 2007, providing base annual salaries of \$270,000 and \$200,000, respectively.
 On July 1, 2003, Dunnan Edell's salary was increased to \$300,000, and on January 5, 2004, Drew Edell's salary was increased to \$225,000 and in 2005, it was increased to \$250,000.
 On February 10, 2006, the employment contracts of Dunnan Edell, President and COO and Drew Edell, Executive Vice President were extended to December 1, 2010.
-On May 17, 2007, Dunnan Edell's salary was increased to \$350,000 effective December 1, 2006.
-Drew Edell's salary was increased to \$275,000 effective December 1, 2006.
-The May 17, 2007 salary increases were retroactive to December 1, 2006.
-The contracts for Dunnan Edell and Drew Edell were extended to November 30, 2012.
-On December 1, 2006, David Edell and Ira W. Berman received a contractual 6% increase of \$44,249 each to their base salaries.
+On May 17, 2007, Dunnan Edell's salary was increased to \$350,000, and Drew Edell's salary was increased to \$275,000, both effective December 1, 2006.
+In addition, the contracts for Dunnan Edell and Drew Edell were extended to November 30, 2012.